willstepp/writings/joseph-the-son/jts.md

 Jacob frowned.
 He placed his hands deep in both pockets and looked at his shirt.

-“Ma’am, I feel like an utter fool.
-It was presumptuous of me to bypass your authority.
+“Ma’am, already I feel like an utter fool.
+It was presumptuous of me to bypass your authority without understanding the situation.
 Please forgive me.”

 Joseph’s mother opened the door further.
 She looked at the man and then at Joseph, trying to make sense of things.
+The low sunlight beamed across the porch onto her face.
+She shielded herself with one hand.

 “I’m Beth.
 Beth Hight.”